Holt, Norfolk: Future ambitions

 and on to Melton Constable and Fakenham.

 Buses

 Several local bus routes operate in and around Holt, provided by Sanders Coaches.

 Roads

 The town is on the route of the A148 King's Lynn to Cromer road.

 Air

 Norwich International Airport is sited in the northern outskirts of the city.

+Media

+Television

+Local news and television programmes are provided by BBC East and BBC Yorkshire and Lincolnshire on BBC One, and by ITV Anglia and ITV Yorkshire on ITV1.
+Television signals are received from either the Tacolneston or Belmont TV transmitters.

+Radio

+Local radio stations are BBC Radio Norfolk, Heart East, Amber Radio, Greatest Hits Radio East (formerly North Norfolk Radio) and Poppyland Community Radio, a community based station.